uday30049/todo_app/README.md

 4.Then use MongoDB locally or MongoDB Atlas to get the connection string and create the database

-4.Run the project using node app.js
+4.Run the project using the command node app.js